 Need-to-Know Munich Oktoberfest Information

 This is the Oktoberfest information and the FAQs that you need to know about Germany’s famous beer festival.
-Are you ready to join us in the Munich beer halls in 2021?
+Are you ready to join us for Oktoberfest in the Munich beer halls in 2022?

 What is Oktoberfest?